View Post

 Can Hearing Aids Help with APD?

-In Hearing Aids, Hearing Health by Sheboygan
+In Hearing Aids, Hearing Health by Joelle Steffen

 Auditory Processing Disorder (APD) is a neurological condition that affects the brain’s ability to interpret and make sense of sounds, particularly speech.
 Individuals with APD often have normal peripheral hearing, meaning their ears can detect sounds well, but their brains struggle to process auditory information accurately.
 This can result in difficulty distinguishing similar sounds, following spoken instructions, or understanding speech …